Editor's Note: This post was originally published in February 2019 and has been updated for accuracy and

 It’s recommended that capability statements are created in Word or Publisher.
-If you have an established company logo, you should include that as well as any other professional photos you deem appropriate.
+If you have an established company logo, you should include that and any other professional photos you deem appropriate.
 The color scheme should coordinate with your company logo as well.
 Your marketing materials should always be consistent with your company’s branding.

 Remember that even the tiniest details can be extremely important.
 This includes: